 - 4. Carefully pour the caramel into a 1 1/2-quart flan mold or metal baking dish, such as an 8-inch square cake pan, tilting the pan to coat the bottom and sides.
 (Avoid using a ceramic casserole or a glass baking dish.
 It will take much longer for the flan to cook, as these types of materials don’t don’t conduct heat as well as metal.)

 - 5. Stir the eggs, the yolk, and the remaining 1 cup of sugar with a wooden spoon in a medium bowl until the sugar has dissolved, about 3 minutes.
 Slowly tip in the infused milk, stirring all the while.
 Pour the mixture into flan mold and set the mold in a small roasting pan.
 Place the whole contraption in oven and pour enough boiling water into the roasting pan to come halfway up the sides of the mold.

 - 6. Bake the flan until set around edges but slightly jiggly in middle, 45 minutes to 1 hour 15 minutes, depending on your oven and the size and depth of the mold.
 Remove the mold from water bath and place it on a work surface to cool to room temperature.
 Refrigerate until well chilled, about 3 hours.

 - 7. If the flan hasn’t released from the sides of the mold, run a sharp knife around the pan.
 To serve, place a deep plate on top and flip.
 Gingerly slip off the mold.

-- Maria Alexandre says instead of tea, the milk can be flavored with a bit of pure vanilla extract or infused with a cinnamon stick or several strips of orange or lemon zest over medium-low heat for several minutes.
+- Instead of tea, the milk can be flavored with a bit of pure vanilla extract or infused with a cinnamon stick or several strips of orange or lemon zest over medium-low heat for several minutes.
 Simply strain the milk and let it cool to warm before using.